-If the District makes a finding of discrimination, harassment or retaliation, the District will take remedial action designed to:
+If the District makes a finding of discrimination, harassment or retaliation of a student, the District will take remedial action designed to:

-A. eliminate the discriminatory/harassing/retaliatory conduct,

-- B. prevent its recurrence, and - C. address its effects on the complainant and any other affected individuals.
+- A. eliminate the discriminatory/harassing/retaliatory conduct, - B. prevent its recurrence, and - C. address its effects on the complainant and any other affected individuals.